 Chapter in this post:

-Tracking individual users on the Internet can be beneficial for different groups, institutions, and programs.
+Tracking individual users on the Internet can be beneficial to various groups, institutions, and programs.
 Data dealers, advertisers, surveillance services, malware and more therefore use different methods to create a digital movement profile.
-In addition, data is collected when individual pages are accessed, i.e. regardless of the use of several websites in a row.
-Because individual pages, hosting services, Trojans, etc. can also query the user's technology by querying the IP address, the operating system, the browser and other parameters.
+In addition, there is data collection when individual pages are called up, i.e. independent of the use of several websites in a row.
+Because individual pages, hosting services, Trojans etc. can also query the technology of the users by querying the IP address, the operating system, the browser and other parameters.
 Advertising, local restrictions, downloads and so on are then adapted to this.

 It is no longer a secret that different platforms for services such as B. Adjust their prices for tourist offers (package holidays, flights, rental cars, etc.) depending on the location and technology.
 If you come from a "rich" country, you will be shown higher prices.
 If you use a modern Apple Mac, iPhone or iPad, then it is possible that you will also see higher prices than those people who use Windows PCs or Android devices.